ista-vamos/hna/README.md

 ```

 #### Checkout and build VAMOS

+The code of RVHyno depends (for now) on some python packages that are part of the [VAMOS project](https://github.com/ista-vamos/vamos).
+You must setup VAMOS before using RVHyno.

 ```
 git submodule update --init
 ./build-vamos.sh -j4
 ```

 Feel free to change the options in `./build-vamos.sh` if you need some extra
 components to be built.
 If you are rebuilding VAMOS, it may be necessary
 to do `cd vamos && make reset` before running `./build-vamos.sh`.